viclw17/viclw17.github.io/_posts/2022-02-08-port-shadertoy-to-unreal-engine.md

 <img src="{{ site.url }}/images/2022-02-08-port-shadertoy-to-unreal-engine/1_decal400.gif" style="display:block; margin:auto;">
 <figcaption style="text-align:center; font-size:15px; font-style:italic;">Default decal compares with fixed decal using biplanar projection.
 Code ported from shadertoy. </figcaption>

-Recently I've been helping my team implementing a better decal projection in Unreal Engine as the default decal projection is fairly limited.
+Recently I've been helping my friends implementing a better decal projection in Unreal Engine as the default decal projection is fairly limited.
 It is causing stretching pattern on the parallel surface as projection intended to be.

 A potential solution was presented by my teammate about using triplanar/biplanar projection on the decal to wrap the pattern all around the object that affected by the decal.
 Biplanar projection is particularly tempting as it is requiring only 2 texture sampling comparing with 3 in triplanar.